 - Radiation Oncologist, SCCA Proton Therapy, A ProCure Center

-Salivary gland tumors, head and neck cancer, sarcoma of soft tissue and bone, fast neutron radiotherapy
+Salivary gland tumors; head and neck cancer; sarcoma of soft tissue and bone; prostate cancer; and treatment with fast neutron radiotherapy, proton therapy, and intensity-modulated radiation therapy (IMRT)

 Education And Training

-- MD: University of Miami School of Medicine, 1976
+- Medical Education: University of Miami School of Medicine, 1976

 - Residency: Radiation Oncology Radiation Oncology, University of Washington School of Medicine, 1977-1978